the-tcpdump-group/libpcap/INSTALL.md

 tcpdump.org, please try that before submitting a bug report!

-On Linux, libpcap will not work if the kernel does not have the packet socket option enabled; see the README.linux file for information about this.
+On Linux, libpcap will not work if the kernel does not have the packet socket option enabled; see the `README.linux` file for information about this.

 If you use AIX, you may not be able to build libpcap from this release.
 We do not have an AIX system in house so it's impossible for us to test AIX patches submitted to us.
-We are told that you must link against /lib/pse.exp, that you must use AIX cc or a GNU C compiler newer than 2.7.2, and that you may need to run strload before running a libpcap application.
+We are told that you must link against `/lib/pse.exp`, that you must use AIX cc or a GNU C compiler newer than 2.7.2, and that you may need to run `strload` before running a libpcap application.

-Read the README.aix file for information on installing libpcap and configuring your system to be able to support libpcap.
+Read the `README.aix` file for information on installing libpcap and configuring your system to be able to support libpcap.

 If you use NeXTSTEP, you will not be able to build libpcap from this